alanng10/Termina/Docue/Console/a.md

 # Console

-Termina not done Console for program that it execute.

-Termina may write Out, Err and read Inn to and from storage file for the program.
+Termina may write Console Out, Err and read Inn to and from storage file for program that it execute.